-Washington, DC – The Association of Public and Land-grant Universities (APLU) today named four winners of its eighth annual Innovation & Economic Prosperity (IEP) University Awards and three new IEP University designees.
+Washington, DC – The Association of Public and Land-grant Universities (APLU) today named four winners of its ninth annual Innovation & Economic Prosperity (IEP) University Awards and two new IEP University designees.
 The awards recognize innovative projects or programs in economic engagement.

 APLU’s IEP Universities designation program helps higher education institutions codify, elevate, and advance their enterprise supporting economic and community development while providing national recognition to institutions committed to university economic development.
-In order to earn the designation, institutions complete a rigorous self-study and stakeholder engagement process.
+To earn the designation, institutions complete a rigorous self-study and stakeholder engagement process.
 They also identify their economic development strengths and areas of growth and improvement.
-APLU today named the University of Tennessee, University of Texas at El Paso, University of Utah IEP University Designees.
-Nearly 70 institutions have been named IEP Universities designees since the program was launched in 2012.
+APLU today named North Carolina A&T State University and the University of North Texas Health Sciences Center IEP University Designees.
+North Carolina A&T State is the first Historically Black College and University to receive the designation.
+Over 70 institutions have been named IEP Universities designees since the program was launched in 2012.

 To be eligible for an IEP award, an institution must first earn the Innovation and Economic Prosperity University (IEP) designation from APLU, which recognizes institutional commitment to regional economic development.

 IEP designees conduct a rigorous self-study of their economic engagement activities that includes input from external stakeholders.
 As part of the self-study, each institution identifies areas for growth and improvement within its economic engagement enterprise and developed an improvement plan.
 This work demonstrates a commitment to continuous learning and improvement in this kind of engagement vital to universities and their regional partners.